Careers - NeurOptics

 • Team player, willing to collaborate with colleagues to provide excellence in sales and service to our customers

-• Must have authorization to work in the United States
+• Must have a valid driver’s license and authorization to work in the United States

 Physical Requirements and Work Environment